sourcetortoise/modpill/README.md

 ## Credits & Licenses

-Music files are pulled directly from Mod Archive as permitted under the [Mod Archive Distribution license](https://modarchive.org/index.php?terms-upload).
-Eternal thanks to the many MOD artists featured.
+Crunchy pulls music files directly from Mod Archive as permitted for personal use under the [Mod Archive Distribution license](https://modarchive.org/index.php?terms-upload).
 [View the playlist on Mod Archive](https://modarchive.org/index.php?request=view_member_favourites&query=93325) to see more info on individual tracks.

 Built with [Chiptune2.js](https://github.com/deskjet/chiptune2.js).